 The toy gun consists of a spring attached to its back.
 When the trigger of a toy gun is pressed, it releases the toy bullet and quickly gets recoiled with the help of a spring attached to its base.
 This action of recoiling is based on Hooke’s law.

 A balloon is elastic in nature.
 When the air molecules are blown in it, it expands.
 Similarly, when it is evacuated, it shrinks in size.
 The expansion and compression of the balloon depend on the force with which the air is pressed into it; therefore, it works on the basis of Hooke’s law.

 A manometer is a device used to measure and indicate the pressure of a liquid.
 It has a ‘U’ shaped tube fixed to a stand that is equipped with a graduated scale.
 The tube is half-filled with water.
 One end of the tube is open while the other end is attached to a funnel through a flexible tube.
 The mouth of the funnel is covered with an elastic film, which is capable of exhibiting Hooke’s law.
-When the funnel is dipped in a liquid-filled container, the molecules of the fluid exert pressure on the rubber film.
-The water present in the tube displaces to one side.
+When the funnel is dipped in a liquid-filled container, the molecules of the fluid exert pressure on the rubber film that displaces the water present in the tube to one side.
 The scale attached to the set up indicates the magnitude of pressure presented by the liquid.

 5. Spring Scale